 by: Bradley Martin ~ JNS

-Source: (Excerpt from article originally published by the Jewish News Syndicate on January 30, 2023.
+Source: (This article was originally published by the Jewish News Syndicate on March 21, 2023.
 Time-related language has been modified to reflect our republication today.
 See original article at this link.)

 All logos and trademarks in this site are property of their respective owner.
 All other materials are property of Bridges for Peace.
 Copyright © 2023.